 Do you know that, according to statistics, PHP is among the ten most popular programming languages in the world?
 It is easy to learn, it does not require using a predefined structure of imperative programming, and in general, finding a PHP developer is not difficult.
-Is this not a good reason to choose PHP for your project?
+These all can be a very good reason to choose PHP for your project.

-On the other hand, the success of a new project depends not only on the language of development but also on many other factors, including the tools that determine the structure of the system.
+On the other hand, the success of a new project depends not only on the language of development but also on many other different factors, including the tools that determine the structure of the system.
 So how can you tell which PHP frameworks are best for your solution?
 Let’s try to clarify this question.
-Below we have collected a small review of the seven best PHP frameworks for 2019.
+Below we have collected a small review of the ten best PHP frameworks in 2020.

-Let’s analyze the seven best PHP frameworks that have won the hearts of many developers around the world.
+So, let’s analyze the ten best PHP frameworks that have won the hearts of many developers around the world.

 - predisposition to create large-scale, high-performance projects;

 - the ideal choice for creating high-performance REST APIs and web applications;